cbcrc/radiocanadafonts/README.md

 # Radio-Canada Typeface

 ![Nameplate image](documentation/images/nameplate.png)

-The Canadian Broadcasting Corporation, or CBC/Radio-Canada, is a Canadian crown corporation that serves as the national public radio and television broadcaster.
+CBC/Radio-Canada is a Canadian Crown corporation serving as the national public radio and television broadcaster.
+The English- and French-language service units of the corporation are commonly known as CBC and Radio-Canada, respectively.

 In early 2017, work started on a custom typeface for use by CBC/Radio-Canada.
 In 2021 this typeface was expanded to cover a wider range of weights and now includes roman and italic variable fonts.
 Work on support for the [Unified Canadian Aboriginal Syllabics](https://en.wikipedia.org/wiki/Canadian_Aboriginal_syllabics) Unicode block is a possibility as this typeface continues to expand.